John E. McLaughlin: Life and career

 While Deputy Director for Intelligence from 1997 to 2000, he created the Senior Analytic Service, a career track that enables CIA analysts to rise to senior rank without working in management.
 He also founded the Sherman Kent School for Intelligence Analysis, an institution dedicated to teaching the history, mission, and skills of the analytic profession to new CIA employees.

 President Bill Clinton designated McLaughlin as the Acting Deputy Director of Central Intelligence on June 28, 2000, and later nominated him for the position.
 McLaughlin was unanimously confirmed as the Deputy Director of Central Intelligence by the Senate on October 18, 2000.
 Director of Central Intelligence George J. Tenet swore in McLaughlin as the Deputy Director of Central Intelligence on October 19, 2000.

 After Tenet's resignation on June 3, 2004, the Bush Administration announced that McLaughlin would serve as Acting Director after Tenet's departure on July 11, 2004.
 McLaughlin himself stepped down as Acting Director on September 24, 2004, after Porter J. Goss was confirmed by the Senate to serve as the new director.
 He then returned to his position as Deputy Director, and announced his retirement on November 12, 2004.

 McLaughlin currently serves as a Senior Fellow and Distinguished Practitioner-in-Residence at the Philip Merrill Center for Strategic Studies at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C.
 He also serves on the Guiding Coalition of the Project on National Security Reform.
+In 2005, he was named a nonresident senior fellow at the Brookings Institution.

 On January 8, 2010, Director of National Intelligence Dennis C. Blair announced that he had appointed McLaughlin to head a group of experts to investigate the December 2009 bombing attempt by alleged terrorist Umar Farouk Abdulmutallab aboard Northwest Airlines Flight 253, and the November 2009 Fort Hood shooting, carried out by Army Maj.
 Nidal Hasan.
 The group was tasked with making proposals to remedy weaknesses in intelligence systems and procedures that the incidents exposed.